Your area Not set — showing everywhere

 03

-Board position: Supported as a necessary step for fleet electrification and net-zero goals.
+Board position: Supported the project as a necessary investment for fleet electrification and long-term savings.

 Split votes